cannatag/ldap3/docs/manual/source/tutorial.rst

     ldaps://ipa.demo1.freeipa.org:636 - **ssl** - user: uid=manager, cn=users, cn=accounts, dc=demo1, dc=freeipa, dc=org - bound - open - <local: 192.168.1.101:51438 - remote: 209.132.178.99:**636**> - **tls not started** - listening - SyncStrategy - internal decoder

-Either with the former of with the latter method the connection is now encrypted.
+Either with the former or with the latter method the connection is now encrypted.
 We have not specified any TLS option, so the certificate received by the server is considered valid.
 You can customize the TLS options providing a Tls object to the Server object::

     >>> from ldap3 import Tls